xeger/gomuti/README.md

 ```

 To properly mock this interface, you need to create a struct type that has the
 same methods.
-The struct also holds a few Gomuti-related fields that keep state
+The struct also holds two Gomuti-related fields that keep state
-about the programmed behavior of the mock:
+about the programmed behavior of the mock and the observed method calls:

 ```go
   import gtypes "github.com/xeger/gomuti/types"